Explicit constructions of anti-automorphisms of cyclic and generalized cyclic algebras: Introduction

-This paper grew out of our attempt to understand what turned out to be an error in the proof of \cite[Proposition 3.4]{MST}.
-This proposition displays an elegant example of a cyclic division algebra over a number field, that admits no involution but admits an anti-automorphism of the second kind and lays the groundwork for the main result \cite[Theorem 4.4]{MST} which contains yet another elegant construction of such a scenario, this time for a twisted Laurent series ring $K((t;\sigma))$.
-Both proofs explicitly write down some anti-automorphisms of the second kind, which however, are not well-defined.
-The proofs for both results are repaired in Section \ref{sec:Pat} and show that \cite[Theorem 4.4]{MST} indeed is correct (with a different proof) (stated in Theorem \ref{thm:Patmain}) and that \cite[Proposition 3.4]{MST} has to be slightly adjusted (Proposition \ref{prop:Pat}).
-Indeed, we give criteria for the existence of anti-automorphisms of infinite order on the twisted ring of Laurent polynomials $K((t;\sigma))$; itself a central simple algebra over $F((t^n))$ (Theorem \ref{thm:Patrelvant}), and for the existence of anti-automorphisms of infinite order on the twisted ring of Laurent polynomials $D((t;\sigma))$ for a division algebra $D$ (Theorem \ref{thm:maingeneralizedantiaut6}).
+This paper grew out of our attempt to understand the proof of \cite[Proposition 3.4]{MST}.
+This proposition displays an elegant example of a cyclic division algebra over a number field, that admits no involution but carries an anti-automorphism of the second kind and lays the groundwork for the main result \cite[Theorem 4.4]{MST} which contains yet another elegant construction of such a scenario, this time for a twisted Laurent series ring $K((t;\sigma))$.
+Both proofs explicitly write down some monomial anti-automorphisms of the second kind and of degree one.
+Both results are studied in Section \ref{sec:Pat} (Theorem \ref{thm:Patmain}, Proposition \ref{prop:Pat}).
+We give criteria for the existence of anti-automorphisms of infinite order on the twisted ring of Laurent polynomials $K((t;\sigma))$, a cyclic division algebra over $F((t^n))$ (Theorem \ref{thm:Patrelvant}), and for the existence of anti-automorphisms of infinite order on the twisted ring of Laurent polynomials $D((t;\sigma))$ for a division algebra $D$ (Theorem \ref{thm:maingeneralizedantiaut6}), which is a generalized cyclic division algebra.

-We also correct the norm criteria presented in the Special Case 1 and the General Case in \cite[Section 3]{TH2007} (Remark \ref{re:Timo}).

 Our approach can be easily generalized to anti-automorphisms of Azumaya algebras which is briefly discussed in Section \ref{sec:Azumaya}.